 Tech suits are one of the key pieces of the puzzle when it comes to swimming exceptionally fast on race day.

-In this review, we will look at the key things that make the Pure Intent stand out from the pack, a couple of things that we didn’t quite love, the best place to buy them, and much more.
+In this review, we will examine the key features that make the Pure Intent stand out from the pack, a couple of things that we didn’t quite love, the best place to buy them, and much more.

 Let’s dive right in.